The subject of the memorial, remembered here through a calm pose and child-centred symbolism.

 No. A standard palace ticket works, while garden-based experiences suit visitors prioritizing the memorial and grounds.

 Yes.
-The statue sits in the Sunken Garden outside the paid State Apartments, reached from Kensington Gardens paths.
+The statue sits in the Sunken Garden outside the paid State Apartments, reached from the Kensington Gardens paths.

 You’ll usually see it before or after the palace interiors.
 It’s beside the palace, not part of the indoor room sequence.